 What can serve as a twist in your hiking experience on Mount Ugo are the ghost stories echoing in the ears of the hikers visiting Mount Ugo.
 Mount Ugo is rumored to be haunted by the people who died in aircraft accidents that happened in 1960 and 1987.

 Believe it or not, the established guide system in Mount Ugo is linked to these accidents.
 The rescue operations held paved the hiking trail where you will be trekking to the summit of Mount Ugo.

 How to go to Mount Ugo?

 Starting from Metro Manila, get a Victory Liner bus ride from Kamias Terminal going to Aritao.
-After you arrived in Aritao, rent a jeep to transport you to Kapaya.
-Jump-off point awaits you there in Kapaya, Nueva Vizcaya.
+After arriving in Aritao, rent a jeep to transport you to Kapaya.
+A jump-off point awaits you there in Kapaya, Nueva Vizcaya.